 What are some effective meal planning strategies?

-Good meal planning means planning ahead and cooking in batches.
-It makes healthy eating easier and saves time.
-This way, you avoid bad choices.
+If you plan your meals ahead of time, you will typically cook in batches.
+This makes healthy eating easier and saves time, allowing you to avoid bad choices.

 How can I manage dietary restrictions when eating out?